This Is The Man Who Helped Peter Thiel Demolish Gawker

 “As a true believer in the critical importance of free speech, I am delighted to support CPJ’s fight for the rights of journalists around the world,” Thiel was quoted as saying in CPJ’s 2008 annual report.

 Thiel, however, remained conflicted about Gawker Media.
-The next spring, Thiel spoke openly about its Silicon Valley-focused publication, Valleywag, which he compared to Al Qaeda in one interview.
-Following that comment, Thiel met with then-Gawker editor Ryan Tate in August 2009, reportedly quipping at that meeting, “See?
+The next spring, he spoke openly about its Silicon Valley–focused publication, Valleywag, which he compared to al-Qaeda in one interview.
+Following that comment, Thiel met with then–Gawker editor Ryan Tate in August 2009, reportedly quipping at that meeting, “See?
 I’m willing to negotiate with terrorists.”

 Advertisement